 When do we use a, an or the?

 I have pen.
 I want ice cream.

 Have you read book about chocolate factory?
 She won a prize for best bookmark.

-boy was ill.
 May I have orange?

 Grade 4 class won.
 I have new book.

-Using a, the or an about a specific member specific object or person.
+Using a, the or an